1) Accept Your Feelings

 - Write down thoughts and feelings in a journal to help release emotions

-If the person you are caring for is able, feel free to include them in any or all of these activities.
+If the individual you're caring for is able, feel free to include the person in any or all of these activities.
 These are great ways to stay active and healthy together while providing care.

 All too often, caregivers feel they must go it alone.
 Don’t believe this.
-There are many resources available to assist home caregivers from becoming burnt-out from the stress of looking after another human.
-The first step is to understand what caregiver burnout is and admit when you need a break.
+There are many resources available to assist family caregivers from becoming burnt-out from the stress of looking after another human.
+The first step is to understand what caregiver burnout is and admit when you need a mental health break.

 Signs of caregiver burnout: